 Inheritance Tax Planning

-The Chancellor recently announced an increase to the Inheritance tax (IHT) individual nil-rate band.
-The general band is still firmly fixed at £325,000, but an additional property-only band is being phased-in, to reach £175,000 in a few years time.
-This latter NRB only relates to the primary residence, and then only if it is willed to the settlor’s children or grandchildren.
-It therefore can be used to mitigate IHT on a residence of £350,000 for a married couple / civil partners.
+Several years ago the Chancellor announced an increase to the Inheritance tax (IHT) individual nil-rate band (NRB).
+The general band is still firmly fixed at £325,000, but an additional Residence nil-rate band is now in place of £175,000 for each individual (so £650,000 and £350,000 for a married couple).
+The Residence NRB only relates to the primary residence, and then only if it is willed to the settlor’s children or grandchildren.
+It therefore can be used to mitigate IHT on a residence of £350,000 or more for a married couple / civil partners – and allowing a joint NRB of £1 million in total.

 Despite this welcome addition to the IHT threshold for tax, it really isn’t enough.
 Far too many family estates are still finding themselves with potential inheritance tax liabilities.
 At a whopping 40% of the net estate after use of nil rate bands, IHT is a significant tax on many, rather than just the wealthy.
 The good news is, however, that IHT is largely a voluntary tax, and with sensible planning it can be reduced significantly.
 It is essential that you get competent, professional advice, so that your estate can be left to the ones you love, not the tax man.